decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    <img src="images/client-pw.png" width="320">

    NOTE: Checking the "Remember my password" box only applies to the current session.
-It is easiest for most user to check it.
+It is easiest for most users to have it checked.

 4. Choose the DEX host that you would like to use.
 Either click one of the pre-defined hosts, or enter the address of a known host that you would like